Connect with us

 on

-Feedback is not only useful to a business; it can be instrumental as a driver of change.
+Feedback is valuable for a business; it can be instrumental as a driver of change.
 There is never a time for complacency and ego, even when everything is going well in your company.

 Change is a given, and it keeps businesses focused on delivering what consumers need and want.
 Otherwise, they lose out to competitors and eventually go out of business.
-Therefore never avoid honest reviews or comments on anything regarding your business as it’s one sure way to know how your products and services are working for consumers.
+Therefore, never avoid honest reviews or comments regarding your business, as it’s one sure way to know how your products and services work for consumers.

 If no one ever gives you the pros and cons (what some may call ‘helpful criticism’), how will you know what you can change to get a better outcome?

 Another way of looking at it is that investing in a product or service consumers are losing interest in will eventually see sales dry up, and your business lacks funds to invest elsewhere.
-Therefore be more objective about the business and seek feedback, both the positive and the negative comments.
+Therefore be more objective about the company and seek positive and negative feedback.

-Constructive but unfavourable feedback lets you know where to make changes in the business that are not working well.
+Constructive but unfavorable feedback lets you know where to make changes in the business that are not working well.
 Remember, it’s not just about the functioning of the product.
-It’s also about your business customer support, pricing and after-sales process.
+It’s also about your business customer support, pricing, and after-sales process.

-Favourable feedback will let you know where your business has got things right.
-Feedback will also allow you to target your focus and resources on projects and new innovations, all the while being in control of what to do with any areas of under-performance.
+Favorable feedback will let you know where your business has got things right.
+Feedback will also allow you to target your focus and resources on projects and new innovations while being in control of what to do with any areas of under-performance.

 However, it’s not easy to entice feedback, so here are some tips to help make it easier for your clients and customers to let you know how you’re doing.